fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

     skipDepUpdate: true
 ```

-### Notifying the Helm operator about Git changes
+### Notifying the Helm Operator about Git changes

-As earlier laid out in this guide the Helm operator fetches the upstream of
+As earlier laid out in this guide the Helm Operator fetches the upstream of
 mirrored Git repositories on the configured `--git-poll-interval` (defaults
 to 5 minutes).
 In some scenarios (think CI/CD), you may not want to wait for
 this interval to occur.

-To help you with this the Helm operator serves a HTTP API endpoint to
+To help you with this the Helm Operator serves a HTTP API endpoint to
 instruct it to immediately refresh all Git mirrors:

 ```console